 Well, it is nothing fancy.
 I go to my esthetician every 3 weeks and I get the following treatments which I listed underneath.
 However, we do not try all these methods at once because they are mostly intensive treatments.
-Not only that, she customizes the treatments based on my skin needs. are customized based on my skin needs.
+Not only that, she customizes the treatments based on my skin needs.

 For example, I get the microdermabrasion treatment once a month to get rid of my sunburn and honestly, it works but it leaves my face sore and bruised for some days.